sequence-sh/Sequence/README.md

 There is a console app which runs all the processes individually and you can also provide yaml containing a sequence of processes to perform.

+#Quickstart

+* Download and build the project.
+* Create your.yaml file - see below for an example
+* Go to your build folder EDR\bin\Debug\netcoreapp3.1
+* Modify EDR.dll.config - set NuixUseDongle and NuixExeConsolePath
+* Run cmd.exe and cd into the build folder
+* `>edr.exe  RunProcessFromYaml -yamlpath MyFile.yaml`

+#Yaml example

 The following yaml will create a case, add evidence from both a file and a concordance, tag some of the evidence and move it to a production set and then export the production set